-- Online Performance Practice (20 credits): Students will learn the fundamental principles and techniques underpinning performance making on a variety of online platforms.
-They will create their own practical online performance project under the guidance of staff, critically evaluating its efficacy in relation to the chosen medium.
+- Online Performance Practice (20 credits): In this practice-based module, students learn and apply the fundamental principles and techniques of performance making on a variety of online platforms.

-- The Only Way is Ethics: Art Representation and Ethics (20 credits): The module is designed to develop the critical and practical skills needed for students to engage with the public in the delivery of cultural projects, both live and digital.
-It looks at examples from history as well as contemporaneous projects that engage with people at the ethical edges of participation to challenge the student to develop their own ethical frameworks.
+- The Only Way is Ethics: Art Representation and Ethics (20 credits): This module develops critical and practical skills needed in order to engage with the public in the delivery of cultural projects, both live and digital.

-- Planning and Marketing Cultural Projects (20 credits): This modules looks at the practical realities of managing and marketing cultural projects and learning occurs around hypothetical projects that the students plan and market in groups.
+- Planning and Marketing Cultural Projects (20 credits): This modules looks at the practical realities of managing and marketing cultural projects.

-For an MA you will also complete a Master’s Dissertation Project (60 credits), which can be practice-based if desired.
-Through undertaking a self-directed project that suits your strengths, interests and career aspirations, you will have the opportunity to undertake a substantial piece of work that will develop your academic rigour, professional skills, and independence in practice.
-This can be a 12,000 word research dissertation, or a Practical Project with associated portfolio of evidence and 5000 word reflective essay.
+For the MA you will also complete a Dissertation Project (60 credits), which can be practice-based.
+Through undertaking a self-directed project that suits your strengths, interests and career aspirations, you will undertake a substantial piece of work that will develop your independence in practice.

 We also support entrepreneurial graduates to set up their own businesses.
 Since 2014 we have supported a range of graduate start up media and performance production businesses through our Business Innovation Zone.